vivitt/Guess_Who_GAME/README.md

 A gender-inclusive version of the classic guess who game.

-Built with React and UIMaterials as my final project of the AllWomen Web Dev Bootcamp.
+Built with React and Material UI as my final project of the AllWomen Web Dev Bootcamp.